Surgery for melanoma

 Wide local excision surgery

-‘Wide local excision’ is surgery to remove the melanoma and an area around it and underneath it.
+‘Wide local excision’ is surgery to remove the melanoma and an area of normal-looking skin around it and underneath it.
 This is done to reduce the risk of the melanoma coming back in the same area.
 The area of healthy tissue removed can vary.
 For example, it can be 1–4 cm of tissue, depending on the size of the melanoma.
 This surgery is normally done under local anaesthetic in the day surgery unit.
 Most melanomas are cured by surgery.

 If a wider area of skin is removed, the surgeon may need to do a skin graft.
 A graft means that layers of skin are taken from another part of your body (the donor site) and placed onto the wound.
 The skin can be taken from your thigh or upper arm.